The Best Cuban Sandwiches In Miami

 If your assignment was to make a traditional Cuban sandwich and you handed this in, you might get a D-.
 To start, it’s served on a Portuguese muffin.
 There’s also cheddar cheese and mayo involved.
 But at least the Miami Shores shop acknowledges this by naming it the “Cubanish.”
 However, when your hypothetical teacher tastes this thing, they will bump you up to a passing grade and maybe even throw a few sparkly stickers your way too.
 Proper is an outstanding butcher shop, which is obvious after the first bite of incredible roasted pork shoulder and smoked rosemary ham.
 The cheddar cheese also works surprisingly well.
-Again, we’re all for breaking rules when they turn out this damn good.
+Once again, we’re all for breaking rules when they turn out this damn good.

 Normally, we are suspicious of Cuban sandwiches that use salami, because that’s what they do in Tampa.
 And we don’t generally listen to people from Tampa—they dress up as pirates and like hockey.
 Weird.
 However, Doce’s Cuban sandwich (which does use salami) is good enough to make us ignore our personal anti-salami rule for 15 minutes.
 The Little Havana restaurant also has another version, El HungryQban, which has chorizo croquetas stuffed inside.
 And that’s something we have no problem getting enthusiastic about.

 We know it’s hard to order anything but a burger at Kush, but the entire menu is worth trying—especially the Kush Cubano.
 Like everything here, the ingredients are quality.
 They veer from tradition slightly by using gruyere cheese instead of Swiss and a hoagie roll over Cuban bread.
 But the end result is delicious nonetheless.

 If this guide was broken into sub-categories, Mary’s would get “Best Nocturnal Cuban Sandwich.”
-Do we recommend you prioritize this sandwich over a place like, say, Sanguich de Miami?
+Do we recommend you prioritize this sandwich over a place like, say, Sanguich?
 No. But if it’s 2am and your stomach is getting angry, go to Mary’s.
 The Coral Gables ventanita is open 24/7 and is also attached to a laundromat, so you can entertain yourself with their very solid Cuban sandwich while you wait for your towels to dry.